JanisGruzis/solitaire/README.md

 php index.php
 ```

-Of course to run composer or php commands you should install them before.

 # Testing

-To run tests, execute phpunit in project root directiry.
+To run tests, install vendor dev requirements and execute phpunit in project root directiry.

 ```
 phpunit
 ```

+Of course to run composer, php or phpunit commands you should install them before.